peterb154/shopbot_jog/README.md

 Two things to notice.

 1. The comment that "rapid moves" are not generated and are behind a paywall..
 This really slows down cutting
-2. Shopbot OpenSBP Post uses ONLY M3 commands to move the router head.
-Move is supposed to be used for cutting, but can also be used to move above the surface.
-We would prefer that we use Jog commands for moving above the surface more quickly
+2. The Fusion360 Shopbot OpenSBP Post Processor uses ONLY M3 commands for all router movement - both cutting moves and positioning moves above the material.
+The M3 command runs at cutting speed, which is slow that rapid positioning "Jog" commands.
+We would prefer to use J3 (jog) commands for rapid positioning moves above the surface since they run at much faster jog speed

 The shopbot command reference <https://shopbottools.com/wp-content/uploads/2024/01/SBG00253150707CommandRefV3.pdf>
 outlines what each of the commands does.
 Of special note are `M3` and `J3`:

 ```text